Last Updated 5:22pm, 9 November 2020

 All services listed above will need to complete this PPE request form if they require PPE.

 All services will need to collect your stock from a local PPE store.
 The 4 local stores are based in Barnstaple, Newton Abbot, Exeter and Tavistock.
 Please allow at least five days’ notice when submitting a request for PPE.

 The Council and its NHS partners remain committed to working with providers and services.
 Thank you for all that you are doing to support the people of Devon.

 This may be a difficult time for children and young people.
 As such, the government has produced guidance on how to support children and young people’s mental health and wellbeing.

 Please refer to the latest government guidance about COVID-19 for health professionals and other organisations and Information Governance for health and care professionals.
 Advice on mental health and wellbeing available as well.

-Protective measures for holiday or after-school clubs and other out-of-school settings for children is also available on the government website.
+Protective measures for holiday or after-school clubs and other out-of-school settings for children, including how the new national restrictions affect these activities, is available on the government website.